TNG/if-webpage-plugins/src/lib/green-hosting/README.md

-# Lighthouse
+# Green Hosting

-> [!NOTE] > `Green-Hosting` ([Green Web Foundation](https://www.thegreenwebfoundation.org/tools/green-web-dataset/)) is a community model, not part of the IF standard library.
-This means the IF core team are not closely monitoring these models to keep them up to date.
+> [!NOTE] > `Green-Hosting` ([Green Web Foundation](https://www.thegreenwebfoundation.org/tools/green-web-dataset/)) is a community plugin, not part of the IF standard library.
+This means the IF core team are not closely monitoring these plugins to keep them up to date.
 You should do your own research before implementing them!

 # Parameters